riteshkarvaloc/titanic/submission/README.md

         self.add_pod_label(name="wfid", value="{{workflow.uid}}")
 ```

+2. Add two pipeline parameters `token` and `project_id`.
+These will get autopopulated while creating RUN in kubeflow pipeline UI.

-2. Project owner needs to first run a pipeline which exports Test dataset as PVC.
+3. Project owner needs to first run a pipeline which exports Test dataset as PVC.
 This allows other users to access the dataset in their pipelines.
 This step is not required for non-owner of the dataset.
 To export the dataset add following component in the pipeline:

 ```
     input_volumes = json.dumps([f"{claimname}@dataset://{dataset}/{version}"])